raspberrypilearning/make-crumble-robot-head/en/step_5.md

 ## Wire servo to Crumble

-Now that you have your robot head, you will need to wire up the servo to your Crumble controller board.
+Now that you have your robot head, you need to wire up the servo to your Crumble controller board.

 --- task ---